 Read More +

-Tracking our 2030 target.
-During 2022, the share of APS’s energy supply from clean resources was 51%, which includes energy from nuclear, renewables and demand side management (DSM).
+Tracking our 2030 target.During 2023, the share of APS’s energy supply from clean resources was 51%, which includes energy from nuclear, renewables and demand side management (DSM).
 We are on track to reach our goal of 65% clean resource mix by 2030.
 In addition, by 2030, we aim for 45% of our generation portfolio to be from renewable energy.
-Renewable energy is measured in accordance with the Arizona Corporation Commission’s Renewable Energy Standard as a percentage of retail sales.
-In 2022, 12% of sales were from renewable energy.

 Learn more about our plans in our Integrated Resource Plan and an article that explains the meaning of carbon-free energy.

 Planning a responsible transition from coal.
 The transition away from coal-fired power plants and toward a clean energy future will pose unique economic challenges for the communities around these plants.
-APS worked with stakeholders and leaders of the Navajo Nation to consider the impacts of ceasing operation of APS coal-fired power plants on the communities surrounding those facilities to propose a comprehensive coal communities transition plan.
-The proposed framework provided for substantial financial and economic development support to build economic opportunities and addresses a transition strategy for plant employees.
+APS worked with stakeholders and leaders of the Navajo Nation to consider the impacts of ceasing operation of APS coal-fired power plants in the communities surrounding those facilities to propose a comprehensive coal communities transition plan.
+The proposed framework provided for substantial financial and economic development support to build economic opportunities and addressed a transition strategy for plant employees.
 We are committed to continuing our established partnership with the Navajo Nation by addressing other areas as well, including expanding electrification and developing tribal renewable projects.
-Our proposed plan supports the Navajo Nation, where the Four Corners Power Plant is located, and the communities surrounding the Cholla Power Plant and the Hopi Tribe, which is impacted by closure of the Navajo Generating Station.
-On November 2, 2021, the Arizona Corporation Commission (ACC) approved a modified plan that will provide:
+Our proposed plan supports the Navajo Nation, where the Four Corners Power Plant is located, the communities surrounding the Cholla Power Plant and the Hopi Tribe, which is also impacted by closure of the Navajo Generating Station.
+On November 2, 2021, the Arizona Corporation Commission (ACC) approved a modified plan that provides:

 • Navajo Nation - $10 million and up to $1.25 million for the electrification of homes and businesses